 Who Can Take the 5-Hour Course Online?

 The New York 5-Hour Online Pre-Licensing Course is for new drivers ages 18 and up.
-You should take the course after earning your learner permit and before scheduling your road test, the last step to getting your New York driver license.
+You must have a valid New York photo learner permit before you can start the course.
+After you successfully pass the course, you can schedule your road test, the last step to getting your New York driver license.

 At this time, teens seeking a junior driver license (Class DJ) or junior motorcycle license (Class MJ) are not eligible for the Online Pre-Licensing Program and must complete the five-hour course in the classroom.